Game & Application Development (BS)

 25%

-expected increase in demand for software developers through 2029 (bls.gov)
+Expected increase in demand for Software Developers through 2031

 Our well-rounded, innovative curriculum starts with an overview of operating systems and programming languages.
 In Game Theory, you’ll explore the mathematical foundations of games and logic puzzles.
 Then, with each new level you clear (or, rather, class you take), you’ll gain knowledge in areas like: